xarvh/exalted-cypher-system/house-rules.md

 Whenever the character would deliberately spend points from their Body or Mind Pool, they can use their Essence Pool instead: in this case, the whole cost must be paid in Essence and Edges do not apply.

 Some special abilities can be fuelled exclusively with Essence.

+If Body is at zero, you lose one point from Mind every turn.

 TODO: Commitment